codefuse-ai/MFTCoder/mft_peft_hf/README.md

 ### 3.2 LoRA/QLoRA
 You can refer to the Lora paper for details about LoRA：[LORA: LOW-RANK ADAPTATION OF LARGE LANGUAGE MODELS](https://arxiv.org/pdf/2106.09685.pdf)
-You can refer to the Qlora paper for details about LoRA：[QLORA: Efficient Finetuning of Quantized LLMs](https://arxiv.org/pdf/2305.14314.pdf)
+You can refer to the Qlora paper for details about QLoRA：[QLORA: Efficient Finetuning of Quantized LLMs](https://arxiv.org/pdf/2305.14314.pdf)

 QLoRA (Quantized LoRA) is a method that combines 4-bit nf4 quantization and additional adapters to achieve a balance between reducing GPU memory consumption and approaching the performance of full-parameter fine-tuning.